HB9HUS/notes-on-learning-cw/README.md

 # HB9HUS - Notes on learning CW
 ## Introduction
 This document contains my findings that I had during my journey for learning CW by myself.
+It does not only focus on the pure learning of receiving CW but also tries to give an overview on sending and procedures.
 It will certainly contain errors.
 If so, write me or start a discussion with a github issue.

-There are many other ways you can learn be it different ways to teach it your self or by taking courses.
+There are obviously many different ways you can learn be it different ways to teach it your self or by taking courses.
 For example, I've only heard good things about the CW courses of the [long island cw club](https://longislandcwclub.org/).

 Most stuff I wont write in too much detail but link to the places where I learned about it.
 I try to give simple recommendations where there is much choice (almost everywhere).